Frumple/image-to-minecraft-map/README.md

 ## Features

 - Drag-and-drop multiple image files at once and process them simultaneously.
-- Split an image into multiple maps arranged in a grid pattern, such as 2x2, 3x3, etc.
+- Split an image into multiple horizontal and vertical maps, in grid patterns such as 2x2, 3x3, etc.
-- Download maps as .dat files or a .zip file containing the .dat files.
+- Download maps as .dat files, or a .zip file containing the .dat files.
 - Supports various color difference algorithms: CompuPhase, Euclidean, DeltaE 1976 and 2000, and CMC 1984.
 - Supports Floyd-Steinberg dithering.

 ## Known Issues

-- Firefox: Scaling Quality is always "Pixelated" regardless of what is set.
-It is recommended to use Chrome instead for the time being.
+- Firefox: Scaling Quality always appears as "Pixelated" regardless of what is set.

 ## Future Improvements